 by software engineers without background in formal methods.
 In the tool

-demonstration video, we present the language and its toolset : evaluator,
+demonstration videos, we present the language and its toolset:

 We recommend to use Eclipse Oxygen or later with framework XText

 installed from : "https://www.eclipse.org/Xtext/"